1. Home

 ThriveCart success page variables

-There many variables you can refer to when loading codes on the success page.
+There are many variables you can refer to when loading codes on the success page.
 We use these in our own tracking scripts that we provide for Facebook and Google Analytics.
 They can be explored via the console using the command console.dir(_thrive_order); which breaks down the amounts paid for individual items like the bump, upsells etc.

 _thrive_order.order.id